openedx/enterprise-access/docs/decisions/0031-replace-EnterpriseSlugReservation-with-CheckoutIntent.rst

   Success page.
 The extra fields are derived from Stripe API calls (mainly the Invoice and PaymentMethod objects related to the Subscription related to the CheckoutSession).
-- **ModelViewSet**: Expose a vanilla ModelViewSet for state mutation and polling.
+- **ModelViewSet**: Expose a vanilla ModelViewSet for CheckoutIntent creation, state mutation and polling.

 Modified "context" BFF endpoint: